pkking/blog/content/杂项/how_to_build_gitcafe_pages_by_pelican.md

         > What will be the title of this web site? waaagh!!!
         > Who will be the author of this web site? lichaoran
         > What will be the default language of this web site? [en] zh
-        > Do you want to specify a URL prefix? e.g., http://example.com   (Y/n) pkking.github.io
+        > Do you want to specify a URL prefix? e.g., http://example.com   (Y/n) yes
-        You must answer 'yes' or 'no'
         > Do you want to specify a URL prefix? e.g., http://example.com   (Y/n) yes
         > What is your URL prefix? (see above example; no trailing slash) pkking
         > Do you want to enable article pagination?
 (Y/n) y